+A - Indicate if you are a trust or an estate by checking the appropriate box.

+B - Type or print the required name and address information clearly in the spaces provided.
+If your name or address has changed since you filed your last return, or you have never filed an Illinois return, check the box.

+C - If this is your first or final return, check the appropriate box.

+=Note If you checked the box in Line B because you have never filed an Illinois return, you must also check the "first return" box in Line C.

-- A Indicate if you are a trust or an estate by checking the appropriate box. - B Type or print the required name and address information clearly in the spaces provided.
-If your name or address has changed since you filed your last return, check the box. - C If this is your first or final return, check the appropriate box. - D Indicate your method of accounting by checking the appropriate box.
-You must use the same accounting method (e.g., cash or accrual) and tax year that you used for federal income tax purposes. - E Write your federal employee identification number. - F If your residency is not in Illinois, you must check the box on Line F and attach a completed Illinois Schedule NR (Form IL-1041), Nonresident Computation of Fiduciary Income, to your tax return. - G Indicate if you are an Electing Small Business Trust (EBST) or an individual bankruptcy estate by checking the appropriate box - ENOTE For individual bankruptcy estates, Illinois follows the federal filing procedures.
+D - Indicate your method of accounting by checking the appropriate box.
+You must use the same accounting method (e.g., cash or accrual) and tax year that you used for federal income tax purposes.

+E - Write your federal employee identification number.

+F - If your residency is not in Illinois, you must check the box on Line F and attach a completed Illinois Schedule NR (Form IL-1041), Nonresident Computation of Fiduciary Income, to your tax return.

+G - Indicate if you are an Electing Small Business Trust (EBST) or an individual bankruptcy estate by checking the appropriate box.

+ENOTE For individual bankruptcy estates, Illinois follows the federal filing procedures.
 You should complete Form IL-1040, Individual Income Tax Return, and carry the tax amount to Step 6 of Form IL-1041 and mark the Individual Bankruptcy box.
 On the top of Form IL-1040, write "Individual Bankruptcy Estate.
 Do not detach."
-Attach Form IL-1040 to the back of Form IL-1041. - H If you earned or can carry forward credits on Illinois Schedule 1299-D, Income Tax Credits (for corporations and fiduciaries), you must check the box on Line H and attach Illinois Schedule 1299-D to your tax return, even if you are unable to use any of the credits in this tax year. - I If you received income from a partnership, an S corporation, or another trust or estate, you must check the box on Line I and attach Illinois Schedule I, Income Received, to your tax return. - J If you are required to disclose reportable transactions and you have attached federal Form 8886, check the box on Line J. See "What if I participated in a reportable transaction?" for more information. - =Note→ You must complete Form IL-1041 itself.
-Do not send a computer printout with line numbers and dollar amounts attached to a blank copy of the return.
+Attach Form IL-1040 to the back of Form IL-1041.

+H - If you earned or can carry forward credits on Illinois Schedule 1299-D, Income Tax Credits (for corporations and fiduciaries), you must check the box on Line H and attach Illinois Schedule 1299-D to your tax return, even if you are unable to use any of the credits in this tax year.

+I - If you received income from a partnership, an S corporation, or another trust or estate, you must check the box on Line I and attach Illinois Schedule I, Income Received, to your tax return.

+J - If you are required to disclose reportable transactions and you have attached federal Form 8886, check the box on Line J. See "What if I participated in a reportable transaction?" for more information.

+K - Check the box if you must adjust your income or loss due to Discharge of Indebtedness.
+For more information, see the instructions for Line 29 and the Discharge of Indebtedness worksheet.

+Note → You must complete Form IL-1041 itself.
+You must complete department-issued or previously approved Form IL-1041 and corresponding schedules.
+Do not send a computer printout or spreadsheets with line numbers and dollar amounts attached to a blank copy of the return.